lanrat/hass-kindle-screensaver/README.md

-# Kindle 4 Non Touch Home Assistant Lovelace Dashboard
+# Kindle 4 Non Touch & Touch Home Assistant Lovelace Dashboard

-This repository gives details about how I built my own Home Assistant dashboard using an old Kindle 4 non touch.
+This repository gives details about how I built my own Home Assistant dashboard using an old Kindle 4.

 A lovelace UI panel of your Home Assistant instance is rendered to an image and polled from a jailbroken Kindle 4 on a regular basis.